 - Widget and shortcodes.

-Inline Related Posts by IntellyWP gives users the ability to feature related posts in anywhere in a post.
+Inline Related Posts by IntellyWP gives users the ability to feature related posts anywhere in their posts.

 Related Posts by Taxonomy is highly rated and gives users the ability to add related posts in sidebars and after post content.
 However, the process only allows for manual activities using a widget or shortcode in which case I do not recommend.